 We’ve got the scoop.
 No, not that scoop.
 We mean the full story on why your pup is channeling their inner goat.

 The good news is that it is completely normal and extremely common for dogs to eat grass.
 Occasionally, it can help indicate something more serious, but generally, it’s pretty harmless.

 Many canines in the wild have been observed eating grass, so it isn’t an uncommon thing for the species as a whole.
 Your sweet pooch may have many reasons for munching down on the grass.

 - Stomach problems

 Why do dogs eat grass and throw up?
-It’s commonly accepted that your dog eats grass because it is most likely feeling unwell and is eating grass to cause vomiting to clear out their stomach.
+It’s commonly accepted that your dog eats grass because they are most likely feeling unwell and eating grass to cause vomiting to clear out their stomach.
 But there’s no hard and fast evidence of which behavior causes which.
-Does your dog vomit because she ate grass?
+Does your dog vomit because they ate grass?
 Or did your dog eat grass and then throw up?